 Laser treatment for telangiectasia

 Telangiectasia on the skin or in the lining of the nose can sometimes be improved with vascular laser or intense pulsed light (IPL) treatment:

-- for the skin, you'll usually need a referral to a dermatologist - this may be expensive if treatment isn't available on the NHS as two to four treatments a year may be necessary
+- for the skin, you'll usually need a referral to a dermatologist – this may be expensive if treatment is not available on the NHS as 2 to 4 treatments a year may be needed

 - for the nose, you'll need a referral to an ear, nose and throat (ENT) specialist – these treatments are usually available on the NHS

 Laser and IPL machines produce narrow beams of light aimed at the visible blood vessels in the skin.
 The heat from the lasers makes the veins shrink so they're no longer visible.
 This should leave minimal scarring or damage to the surrounding area.

 Laser treatment can be uncomfortable, but most people do not need a local anaesthetic.